STRATIC Home • Created 2020/4/20 • Updated 2023/2/12 • v0.7 • Read time 9min • Discord

 We need help testing Stratic, so if anyone wants to help try it out, @ me.
 We have a

-will have a web-end as well (this page you are on now will become a portal for playing
+soon we should have a web-end as well (this page you are on now will become a portal

-the game) so you will be able to play it online like most other strategy board games.
+for playing the game) so you will be able to play it online like most other strategy

-There are two ways to win, either capture the commander (equivalent to capturing the
+There are two ways to win in Stratic, either capture the commander (equivalent to

-king in chess) or someone surrenders; attrition is a real strategy we allowed so the
+capturing the king in chess) or someone surrenders; attrition is a real strategy we

 There is only one Commander on the board per player and the game is over when it is